 What do anxiety, stress, and burnout have in common?

 My main approach is Compassion Focused Therapy (CFT).
-CFT is about transformational learning and healing.
+CFT is about transformational growth and healing.
 Compassion can help you cultivate inner safety, stability, kindness, and wisdom.
 Compassion is great for issues like self-criticism, self-defeating behaviors, and difficult emotions.
 For example, I may suggest evidence-based tools like deep breathing, noticing your emotions, and challenging your thoughts.
 I may recommend brief homework assignments to maximize the benefits of therapy in your day-to-day life.

-I am a certified compassion fatigue professional.
+If you are looking for specific therapies, I am trained in Acceptance and Commitment Therapy, Dialectical Behavior Therapy, Cognitive Behavior Therapies, and multiple trauma therapies.
 I have advanced training and experience treating conditions like burnout, empathy fatigue, caregiver fatigue, and vicarious trauma.
 Focusing on burnout recovery and resilience can lead to lasting change.

 As a trauma-informed therapist, I am attentive to the ways that trauma and toxic stress, both past and present, may be affecting your mental health, quality of life, sense of identity, and psychological safety.